UFC Fight Night: Usman vs. Buckley: Predictions & Analysis

 A few statistical edges stand out.
 Namajunas throws significantly more leather — a 0.3 sig. strike per minute gap.
 Maverick is far more active with takedowns, averaging 1.0 more per 15 minutes.
 Namajunas has tighter striking defense, making opponents miss more often.

 The Pick: Rose Namajunas over Miranda Maverick.
-The model gives Namajunas a slight nod at 56% — this could easily go either way.
+The model gives Namajunas a slight nod at 62% — this could easily go either way.
+The market implies 68% for Namajunas, but our model sees only 62%.
+That 6-point gap favoring Maverick is worth watching.

 Edmen Shahbazyan vs Andre Petroski